QFT in Klein space: Canonical quantization for real scalar in Klein space

 The modes $e^{i\left(\omega_{\vec p}q-\frac{n\pi}{2}-\frac{\pi}{4}\right)}$ and $e^{-i\left(\omega_{\vec p}q-\frac{n\pi}{2}-\frac{\pi}{4}\right)}$ are similar to $e^{i\omega t}$ and $e^{-i\omega t}$ in the Minkowski case.
 Thus, one of them should be interpreted as the annihilation operator and the other as the creation operator concerning the state $\<\infty|$.
 We will see that the right choice is

 Since the state $\<\infty|$ is annihilated by the Hankel function coefficient acting from the right side, we will call it the Hankel vacuum.
 Now we can calculate any correlation functions via the Wick contraction, based on the annihilation conditions of Neumann vacuum (\ref{eq:regular}) and the Hankel vacuum (\ref{eq:InftyStateAnnihilation}).
 Let us consider the two-point propagator $\Delta (x - x') =\langle \infty| \mathcal{Q} \phi(x)\phi(x')|0\rangle$ as an example.
-By using the Poincar\'e symmetry, we can always transform the two points to locate at $x=(q, \psi ,\vec{x}),\,x'=(0,0, \vec 0)$, then we have
+Set $q>q'$ without loss of generality, we have